julienvincent/clojure-test.nvim/README.md

 having to go back and re-eval everything.

 This example makes use of [tonsky/clj-reload](https://github.com/tonsky/clj-reload) which ensures that namespaces are reloaded in the order they depend on each other.
-You can adapt this example to use whatever reload mechanism you wish.

 ```lua
 require("clojure-test").setup({